systemcarl/weblog/outlines/about-me.md

     - As a life-long learner, I am always looking for new ways to progress, grow, and explore.
     - If we have nothing else, we have our knowledge and experience.

+## Let the Present Move Forward Into the Future

 #### Grapple With the Ineffable
 - I believe in thinking towards the future, and creating technology that